Lucy Waller finds penguin tracks, Hokitika beach Sept 2016

 An early morning walk in the spring will help you rediscover the beauty of your local coastline, discover whether penguins are using the beach and help us build a clearer picture of where blue penguins are on the West Coast.

-We have selected these dates when the tide will be low early in the morning to keep you safe and to offer the best chance of seeing penguin tracks crossing the freshly washed sand.
-You can add your observations any time, but always pay special attention to tide times and conditions.
+Choose a day when the tide will be low early in the morning to keep you safe and to offer the best chance of seeing penguin tracks crossing the freshly washed sand.
+Always pay special attention to tide times and conditions.

-Here’s a simple form: 2022 blue penguin count form to print and take with you or take some paper and note the key observations.
+If you don’t have a smart phone, here’s a simple form you could use: 2022 blue penguin count form to print and take with you or take some paper and note the key observations.

 And then share your results with us in one of the following ways: